haiilo/catalyst-icons/README.md

 These commands will automatically increase the version number in the `package.json` and `package-lock.json`, commit the changed files, create a corresponding git tag and push everything to the remote branch.
-This will then automatically publish a new library version.

 ## License